 How Will You Know If Automatic Forbearance Is Applied?

-“If a servicer or the Department [of Education] initiates a forbearance, it should notify the borrower [via email or postal mail],” Taylor said.
+You don’t have to make payments during a period of administrative forbearance, but it’s important to pay attention to your student debt.
+“If a servicer or the Department [of Education] initiates a forbearance, it should notify the borrower [via email or U.S. mail],” Taylor said.

 Should You Stay in Automatic Forbearance?